 How to Complete a Balance Transfer

 Eager to pay off your credit card balance?
-Balance transfers can save you money on interest charges by rolling your existing balance onto a card with a lower APR.
-But for many cardholders, a lack of understanding of the balance transfer process keeps them from taking advantage of the opportunity.
+Balance transfers can save you money on interest charges by rolling your existing balance with another creditor onto a card with a lower APR.
+But for many cardholders, not knowing how to complete a balance transfer keeps them from taking advantage of this cardholder benefit.

 Pay off debt faster with a balance transfer.